PennLINC/xcpEngine/docs/containers/index.rst

   EOF
   sbatch xcpParallel.sh

-Keep in mind that - next to the directories and settings you need to adjust in the beginning of the script as mentioned above - the path/to/your/working_directory needs to be defined and the ``logs`` directory needs to exist in your working-directory (see ``/path/to/your/working_directory/logs`` ).
-Furthermore the ``/home/user/data`` needs to be adjustet to your setting (see ``-B /home/user/data:/data``).
+Keep in mind that - next to the directories and settings you need to adjust in the beginning of the script as mentioned above - the path/to/your/working_directory needs to be defined and the ``logs`` directory needs to exist in your working-directory (see ``--workdir /path/to/your/working_directory`` and ``--output /path/to/your/working_directory/logs`` ).
+Furthermore ``/home/user/data`` needs to be adjusted to your system (see ``-B /home/user/data:/data``).

 NOTE